A Generalized Ray Formulation For Wave-Optics Rendering

-We note a consequence of our contributions: Given a classical path tracer, the minimal change required to make that path tracer compatible with wave optics is replacing classical rays with generalized rays as the ``point queries'' of light's behaviour.
-In practice, doing so requires essentially only two changes: \begin{enuminline} \item transitioning to a spectral, vectorized (polarization-aware) path tracer; and \item reformulating all the BSDFs in terms of generalized rays. \end{enuminline} The former is simply a consequence of the fact that generalized rays and wave-optical BSDFs depend on light's wavelength and polarization.
+In similar manner to optical rendering with PLT \cite{Steinberg_practical_plt_2022}, we make the assumption that the spatial extent $\varrho$ of a generalized ray is smaller or comparable to the scene's smallest geometric details (we refer to the explicit geometry against which we trace rays, and not analytically defined details like surface properties).
+Therefore, we may neglect the generalized ray's spatial extent and use ray tracing to propagate it.
+Then, the propagation stage in our rendering algorithm, \cref{alg_rendering}, reduces to simple ray tracing, and in the light-matter interaction stage we do not consider composite interactions with multiple materials.

-Sample-solve takes a step beyond the bare minimum, and adds an additional pass that serves the role of a variance reduction method.
-This forward pass applies PLT in order to solve for the partially-coherent transport over the sampled path, and, as long as closed-form expressions for the partially-coherent BSDFs have been formulated, is very cheap.
-All images and videos in this paper and supplemental material were rendered using our unidirectional path tracer that implements our sample-solve approach.
-Our implementation is available with our supplemental material.
-In this section we will give a brief overview of our implementation.
+The simplifying assumption above is reasonable for our target application: high-performance rendering at optical frequencies.
+In terms of optical effects, this assumption means that we neglect free-space diffractions (light ``bending'' around geometry) and interference across distinct materials.
+We stress that this assumption is not a limitation of our wave-optical light transport formalism, as presented in \cref{section_theory}.

-As generalized rays are defined in (paraxial) phase space---the space spanned by the position and wavevector variables---their energy density is described in terms of flux per area per solid angle, i.e. units of the radiometric radiance.
-We therefore continue to use radiance as the primary quantity that describes energy transport throughout the scene.
-To formalize a generalized ray's polarimetric properties, we use Stokes parameters vectors (carrying units of radiance).
+Under the assumption above, surprisingly few changes are required to convert a classical unidirectional, backward path tracer into a path tracer compatible with wave optics: generalized rays replace the classical ray as the ``point queries'' of light's behaviour.
+In practice, doing so requires essentially only a few changes: \begin{enuminline} \item transitioning to a spectral, vectorized (polarization-aware) path tracer; \item transforming generalized rays on free-space propagation, as in \cref{K_free_space_propagation}; and \item reformulating all the BSDFs in terms of generalized rays, as in \cref{K_surface_HS}. \end{enuminline}